gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/human_reproduction.md

 **Evaluation**

-1. The mature sperms are
+1.The mature sperms are
 stored in the

 a.
 Seminiferous tubules

 b.Vas deferens

-    c.
-Epididymis
+**c.
+Epididymis**

 d.
 Seminal vesicle

-2. The male sex hormone testosterone is secreted from
+2.The male sex hormone testosterone is secreted from

 a.
 Sertoli cells

-    b.
-Leydig cell
+**b.
+Leydig cell**

 c.
 Epididymis

 d.
 Prostate gland

-3. The glandular accessory organ which produces the largest proportion of semen is
+3.The glandular accessory organ which produces the largest proportion of semen is

-    a.
-Seminal vesicle
+**a.
+Seminal vesicle**

 b.
 Bulbourethral gland

 c.
 Prostate gland

 d.
 Mucous gland

-4. The male homologue of the female clitoris is
+4.The male homologue of the female clitoris is

 a.
 Scrotum

-    b.
-Penis
+**b.
+Penis**

 c.
 Urethra

 d.Testis

-5. The site of embryo implantation is the
+5.The site of embryo implantation is the

-    a.
-Uterus
+**a.
+Uterus**

 b.
 Peritoneal cavity

 c.
 Vagina

 d.
 Fallopian tube

-6. The foetal membrane that forms the basis of the umbilical cord is
+6.The foetal membrane that forms the basis of the umbilical cord is

-    a.
-Allantois
+**a.
+Allantois**

 b.
 Amnion

 c.
 Chorion

 d.
 Yolk sac

-7. The most important hormone in intiating and maintaining lactation after birth is
+7.The most important hormone in intiating and maintaining lactation after birth is

 a.
 Oestrogen

 b.
 FSH

-    c.
-Prolactin
+**c.
+Prolactin**

 d.
 Oxytocin

-8. Mammalian egg is
+8.Mammalian egg is

 a.
 Mesolecithal and non cleidoic

 b.
 Microlecithal and non cleidoic

-    c.
-Alecithal and non cleidoic
+**c.
+Alecithal and non cleidoic**

 d.
 Alecithal and cleidoic

-9. The process which the sperm undergoes before penetrating the ovum is
+9.The process which the sperm undergoes before penetrating the ovum is

 a.
 Spermiation

 b.
 Cortical reaction

 c.
 Spermiogenesis

-    d.
-Capacitation
+**d.
+Capacitation**

-10. The milk secreted by the mammary glands soon after child birth is called
+10.The milk secreted by the mammary glands soon after child birth is called

 a.
 Mucous

-    b.
-Colostrum
+**b.
+Colostrum**

 c.
 Lactose

 d.
 Sucrose

-11. Colostrum is rich in
+11.Colostrum is rich in

 a.
 Ig E

-    b.
-Ig A
+**b.
+Ig A**

 c.
 Ig D

 d.
 Ig M

-12. The Androgen Binding Protein (ABP) is produced by
+12.The Androgen Binding Protein (ABP) is produced by

 a.
 Leydig cells

 b.
 Hypothalamus

-    c.
-Sertoli cells
+**c.
+Sertoli cells**

 d.
 Pituitary gland

-13. Find the wrongly matched pair
+13.Find the wrongly matched pair

 a.
-Bleeding phase - fall in oestrogen and progesterone
+Bleeding phase - fall in oestrogen and
+    progesterone

 b.
 Follicular phase - rise in oestrogen

-    c.
-Luteal phase - rise in FSH level
+**c.
+Luteal phase - rise in FSH level**

 d.
 Ovulatory phase - LH surge

 Answer the following type of questions
 Assertion (A) and Reason (R)